facebook-pixel

 United Arts Grants Project Grants

-About the Grant
+About the OPPORTUNITY

-• Increase access to and participation in arts, culture, history, or science programming within our communities!
+• Increase access to and participation in arts, culture, history, or science programming within our communities.

 Maximum Request Amount: $5,000

-Funding is competitive; not all projects of merit are able to be funded.
-Any applicant whose project will not be possible with partial funding must indicate so in the application.
+• Any applicant whose project will not be possible with partial funding must indicate so in the application.

-United Arts funds may be used to support eligible project-related activities within the one-year grant period.
-Applicants will be notified if they include ineligible expenses in their project budget/ application.
+• United Arts funds may be used to support eligible project-related activities within the one-year grant period.

 Organizational Eligibility:

-• Faith-based organizations who have 501(c)(3) status as long as the event is a non-faith-based program open to any segment of the population.
+• Faith-based organizations who have 501(c)3 status as long as the event is a non-faith-based program open to any segment of the population.

 • Applicant organizations must be in good standing with any prior United Arts grant or contract reporting.

 • Operating Support grantees are eligible to apply, but the project must be focused on increasing access in the community.
-The work must be either an expansion to new sites or a new program/service etc., being offered to a new community.
+The work must be either an expansion to new sites, or a new program/service etc., being offered to a new community.

 Organization Eligibility Restrictions: